Hedda (2025 film): Production

+DaCosta first conceived of adapting Henrik Ibsen's play Hedda Gabler in 2012 while pursuing a master's degree in the United Kingdom, and wrote her first draft of the screenplay in 2018 following the release of her debut feature Little Woods.
+Even while working on Candyman and The Marvels, DaCosta continued to refine the script every six months.
+DaCosta has described Hedda and 28 Years Later: The Bone Temple as her most fully realized films in terms of translating her original screenplay to the finished work.

-It was announced in July 2022 that Nia DaCosta was writing and directing a reimagination of Henrik Ibsen's play.
-In April 2023, Tessa Thompson, who had previously starred in DaCosta's directorial debut film Little Woods, was cast to star in the film, and set to serve as a producer.
+The film was announced in July 2022.
+In April 2023, Tessa Thompson, who had previously starred in Little Woods, was cast to star in the film, and to serve as a producer.
 In June, Eve Hewson, Callum Turner, Nina Hoss and Nicholas Pinnock were added to the cast.
 In January 2024, Imogen Poots, Tom Bateman, Finbar Lynch, Mirren Mack, Jamael Westman, and Saffron Hocking joined the cast of the film, with Poots and Bateman replacing Hewson and Turner.

 Pre-production commenced in November 2023.
 Principal photography began in the United Kingdom by January 2024.

 Release

 Hedda had its world premiere at the 2025 Toronto International Film Festival on September 7, 2025.
-It was also screened at the 56th Nashville Film Festival on September 21, 2025, in competition at the 69th BFI London Film Festival on October 12, 2025, and in the non-competitive Grand Public section of the 20th Rome Film Festival on October 16, 2025.
+It was also screened at the Aspen Film Festival on September 19, 2025, the 56th Nashville Film Festival on September 21, 2025, the Zurich Film Festival on October 1, 2025 as a European premiere, in competition at the 69th BFI London Film Festival on October 12, 2025, and in the non-competitive Grand Public section of the 20th Rome Film Festival on October 16, 2025.

 The film was released in select theaters in the United States on October 22, 2025, before streaming on Amazon Prime Video on October 29.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 34 critics, indicating "generally favorable" reviews.

 Writing for Deadline, Damon Wise says that "despite a certain staginess, and a tendency for the plot to suddenly stop to make way for the acting, Hedda is actually a genuine attempt to mine something new from the old text, a compelling fusion of Emerald Fennell’s Saltburn and Stephen Fry’s Bright Young Things."